IDSIA/MLprod/docs/source/components/docker.rst

     * Prometheus (monitoring system)
     * Grafana (statistics dashboard)

 Actually there is an additional docker running `Traefik`_ which make possible to use sub-domains in our application.
+This service is external to our application and it is not covered by this documentation.

-Docker are defined by *Dockerfile* which are text file containing many the commands to setup the image.
-We use custom Dockerfiles only for our API and Celery, while for the others software, we use standard docker images pulled from `Docker Hub`_.
+Docker containers are defined by *Dockerfile* which are text file containing the commands to setup the image.
+We use custom Dockerfiles only for our API and Celery, while for the others software, we use public available docker images pulled from `Docker Hub`_.

 ..
 Note::
-    Dockerfiles may contains some optimization, like multi-stage build, that is out of the scope of this documentation.
+    Our Dockerfiles may contains some optimization, like multi-stage build, that is out of the scope of this documentation.
-    Please refere to the official docker documentation for additional material if interested.
+    Please refer to the official docker documentation for additional material if interested.

 FastAPI
 -------